opendocsg/slw-judgments-backfill/2010_SGHC_317/report.md

 _Criminal Law_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 11 of 2010 was dismissed by the Court of Appeal on 6 March 2012.
-See [2012] SGCA 18.]
+See <span class="citation">[2012] SGCA 18</span>.]

 26 October 2010